hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 ### 4.iv.
 File transfer - using WebDAV

-On your workstation (e.g. segfault.net) start a WebDAV server via Cloudflared:
+On your workstation (e.g. segfault.net) start WebDAV & connect it via a Cloudflare-Tunnel:
 ```sh
 cloudflared tunnel --url localhost:8080 &
 # [...]